A Capsule History of St. John's Parish, Mount Rainier

 Fr.
 Tom Engram retired as Rector in January of 1994 after 15 years’ service, the longest tenure of any of our clergy to date.
 Under the leadership of Rev. Larry Donathan, Rector between 1997 and 2003, the parish first became involved in a community outreach program with members preparing and serving meals at Christ House, a residential facility in the Adams-Morgan neighborhood in Washington.

 St. John’s also now engages in two community outreach efforts providing assistance to people in Mount Rainier and neighboring communities.
-On alternate Saturday mornings beginning at 11 a.m., members are on hand to distribute packages of non-perishable foods to people in need.
+Unfortunately these programs have been suspended due to the coronavirus pandemic, although we have been able to maintain a monthly food distribution with help from the Diocese and friends of the parish.
+The suspended programs are: On alternate Saturday mornings beginning at 11 a.m., members are on hand to distribute packages of non-perishable foods to people in need.
 And on the second Saturday of each month a hot meal is served in the parish hall as part of a rotating outreach effort in cooperation with the Capital Area Food Bank.
 St. John’s has also been represented among the exhibitors at Mount Rainier Day festivities in several of the past years.

 At the present time there are approximately 150 households represented in the membership.
 Less than ten percent now reside within Mount Rainier, though there are several members from adjoining towns and relatively nearby areas such as Silver Spring and Riverdale.
 We also have representation from as far away as Northern Virginia and Baltimore.